DuckTalk/Backend/doc/API.md

 - "error": True | False (boolean value whether the request raised an error)
 - "data": (A dictionary containing the resulting data, or a string containing the error message)
-    - "token": "" (The token used to authentificate as the user)
+    - "token": "" (The token used to authenticate as the user)

 #### DELETE
+Invalidate a client token

 Client:

-- "type": "token" (Defines what is requested)
-- "auth": (A dictionary containing the request data)
+- "data": (A dictionary containing the request data)
-    - "type": "token" (The type of authentification)
     - "token": "" (The token to be invalidated)

 Returns: